adithbharadwaj/algorithms-and-data-structures/README.md

 <h2>  graph_algorithms: </h2>

-This folder contains standard algorithms on graphs. here, i've used an adjacency list representation of graphs using dedfaultdict(list) in python.
+This folder contains standard algorithms on graphs. here, I've used an adjacency list representation of graphs using dedfaultdict(list) in python.

 <h2>  dynamic_programming: </h2>